UN General Assembly ends with no speeches from Afghanistan or Myanmar | DW | 28.09.2021

 The UN representatives for Afghanistan and Myanmar were dropped from the list of speakers who were to address world leaders on Monday, the last day of the UN General Assembly in New York City.

-Both the Taliban in Afghanistan and the military junta in Myanmar had written to the UN secretary general to say their representatives to the UN were appointed by governments that were no longer in power.
+Both the Taliban in Afghanistan and the military junta in Myanmar had written to the UN secretary-general to say their representatives to the United Nations were appointed by governments that were no longer in power.

 Diplomats told news agency AFP that Washington, Beijing and Moscow appear to have brokered the move to drop each of the countries' representatives from speaking at the general debate session.